mendhak/eleventy-satisfactory/README.md

 Pending some posts on:
-How to set the date of a post,
 How to set opengraph header,
 How to set the bottom links,
 How to set the photo stream,